xerocross/declarative-react-component/README.md

 to `this`.
 Methods can mutate values from `configObject.data` but they may not mutate values from `configObject.props`.

+Actually, methods do not have direct access to the entire object.
+For example, it is not possible for one method to overwrite another method.
+Methods have access to read/write data and to read-only props, and they can access anything explicitly passed in as an argument.

 ### template

 The value of `configObject.template` should be a function much like